andrii0yerko/frog-farm-api/docs/websocket_api_docs.md

 # Technical
 `PING` - message that will not be responded by the server, but can be useful to keep the connection alive if there are some limitations for the idling time (e.g. 55 seconds on Heroku)

+Server -> client ping message currently is not provided, feel free to add it on your own :)